 The Silver Queen

 Silver Queen is an experimental batch of white tea from Assam, India.
 They hand-pluck young leaves that are dried carefully to preserve the downy white hairs on the leaves.
-The tasting profile is fresh and lush, but it’s strong, so it shouldn’t be steeped too long to prevent it from becoming too stringent.
+The tasting profile is fresh and lush, but it’s strong, so it shouldn’t be steeped too long to prevent it from becoming too astringent.

 Bai Mudan (or white peony) originates from the Fujian Province and is plucked from one leaf shoot and two young leaves beside it.
 It has a honeyed flavor and away colored liquor.
 You can tell from the coloring of the leaves that it’s been slightly oxidized (processed) unlike the Silver Queen; there are brown patches within the green leaves.